 In the Pain Medicine program at Seattle Children's Hospital, we take a team approach when we assess and treat pain problems.
 Our team of experts includes anesthesiologists, nurses, psychologists and physical and occupational therapists.
 Your child may see many team members during their first visit and at follow-up visits.

 Chronic pain or recurrent pain may be complex.
 We go out of our way to learn about how your child experiences pain.
 Based on your child's needs, we may suggest one or more of the evidence-based treatment approaches on this page.

 When used with care, pain medicines are safe and they decrease pain.
 The amount of pain medicine used depends on your child's weight, type of pain and health.

 Medicine for mild pain is most often given by mouth.
-Acetaminophen (Tylenol) (PDF) and ibuprofen (Motrin, Advil) (PDF) are often used for mild pain.
+We often use acetaminophen (Tylenol) (PDF) or ibuprofen (Motrin, Advil) (PDF) for mild pain.
 They work very well to control pain, even after surgery.

 It is very, very rare for children to get addicted to pain medicine.
-Children can become tolerant to pain medicine, which means they need more medicine to get the same relief.
-This is not addiction.
-If you have any worries about your child taking pain medicine, let your child’s team know.
+Children can become tolerant to pain medicine, which means they need more medicine to get the same relief, but this is not addiction.
+If you have any worries about your child taking pain medicine, let your child's team know.